 Best PS4 external hard drive

-We choose the 2TB Seagate Expansion as it will affordably quadruple the capacity of your PS4 in most cases.
+We think the 2TB Seagate Expansion is currently the best external hard drive for PS4 as it will affordably quadruple the capacity of your PS4.
 That’s a huge boost that should comfortably handle even the most substantial library of PS4 games.
 It’ll give you some serious breathing room if you find yourself playing 100GB behemoths such as Destiny 2, Red Dead Redemption 2 and Call of Duty: Modern Warfare.
 Or if you like having all your PS Plus games installed at once!
+It comes with oodles of room from a trusted manufacturer at a reasonable price, so you can be sure that it will solve all your PS4 storage problems with ease.

 The 2TB drive is perfectly viable if your gaming habits are fairly normal.
 At this size, you shouldn’t need to uninstall games regularly to free up some space.
 However, you can also upgrade to the 4TB version to give yourself the most future-proofing with all that extra space.
 Whichever you choose, if you’re looking for a simple and elegant solution to your storage problems, either one is easily the best PS4 external hard drive you can buy right now.